*This page last updated: 15 January, 2019 09:22 PST. (Log of recent changes)

 Changes to Existing Leaders/Civilizations

-According to Ed, Civilizations with changes for new mechanics include: England, China, Zulu, Indonesia, and Russia.
+According to Ed, Civilizations with changes for new mechanics include: England, China, Zulu, Indonesia, Australia and Russia.

 - England: British Museum has been replaced with Workshop of the World: Iron and Coal Mines accumulate 1 more resource per turn. +100% Production towards Military Engineers.
 Military Engineers receive +2 charges.
 Buildings that provide additional yields when Powered receive +2 of that yield.

-- Russia: Russian units are immune to blizzard damage, while enemy units in Russian territory are extra susceptible.
+- Russia: Russian units are immune to blizzard damage, while enemy units in Russian territory take double damage.

 - China gets early access to Canal districts.